NicolasBernaerts/tasmota/hilink-detector/README.md

 # Wiring

-Any Hi-Link detector should be connected as follow :
+Any Hi-Link detector should be connected as follows :

 |  Device  |   Tasmota ESP  |
 | -------- | -------------- |